 If another child or an adult is bullying your child, confront the situation directly and as soon as possible.
-If your child's weight, eating and activity are normal and age-appropriate, reassure your child and don't focus on weight.
+If your child's weight, eating and activity are considered normal and age-appropriate, reassure your child without focusing on weight.

 If Your Child is "Overweight"

-Be mindful that every family is different and change occurs slowly, so be patient and remember there is much more to health than weight.
+Be mindful that every family is different and change occurs slowly, so be patient and remember that healthful eating habits and regular physical activity have many benefits and affect more than our weight.

 Looking for credible nutrition information and recommendations?
 The Academy of Nutrition and Dietetics' network of credentialed food and nutrition practitioners are ready to help!